 Over the years I have collected many tarot decks.
 Some of them surprise me in the way I have connect with the cards, and with the True Black Tarot Deck this is definitely the case.
 It is an absolutely stunning deck that speaks to me on so many levels.
-After using this deck for over a year I decided it was time to provide a review of the True Black Tarot Deck by Arthur Wang.
+After using this deck for over three years I decided it was time to provide a review of the True Black Tarot Deck by Arthur Wang.

 True Black Tarot